 In an environment where retention is key to success, most proceed with caution before making any big changes that could alienate customers.

 When it comes to customer satisfaction, no matter how good a product or service is, cost can be a game-changer.

-For evidence of the dangers of increasing prices, look to video streaming service Netflix.
-In January, Netflix announced it would increase subscription prices by 13-18%.
-It’s the largest increase the company has enacted to date, amounting to an extra $1-2 per month.
+For evidence of the potential dangers of increasing prices, look to video streaming service Netflix.
+At the beginning of 2019, Netflix announced it would increase subscription prices by 13-18%.
+It was the largest increase the company had ever enacted since it began streaming, amounting to an extra $1-2 per month.

-Following the announcement, Netflix’s share prices rose by 6%, but some are predicting the change could cause them to lose customers.
-A report released in January by media software service Mindnet Analytics predicts that as many as 23% of Netflix customers could cancel their subscription as a result of the newly announced changes.
+Following the announcement, Netflix’s share prices rose by 6%, while some predicting the change could cause it to lose customers.
+Then, a report released by media software service Mindnet Analytics predicted as many as 23% of Netflix customers could cancel their subscription as a result of the announced changes.

 Considering raising your prices?
 Here are nine tips on how to do so without losing customers.